WAGM-TV: Changes

 The station moved its transmitter site in 1999 to the summit of Big Rock ski resort on Mars Hill Mountain's southwestern face.
 The move placed the antenna at a much higher point greatly improving reception of the signal.
 This location is where its first digital signal on UHF channel 16 signed on from in July 2003.
 This conflicts with an official statement made in 2006 by WAGM, which stated it launched its digital signal in April 2002.
 For the U.S. digital transition on June 12, 2009, WAGM applied for a 10 kilowatt digital signal and moved its transmitter to the northern section of Mars Hill Mountain.
 At midnight on June 12, it signed off the analog channel 8 and digital channel 16 signals for the final time.
-The next day, the station signed on a new more powerful digital signal on channel 8.
+The next day, the station signed on a new, more powerful digital signal on channel 8.

 WAGM is seen across Western New Brunswick in Canada and can be picked up over-the-air a few miles outside of Fredericton city limits in communities such as Keswick Ridge.
-On cable, it is seen throughout Northwestern New Brunswick towns such as Woodstock, Grand Falls, and Edmundston.
+On cable, it was seen throughout Northwestern New Brunswick towns such as Woodstock, Grand Falls, and Edmundston, until Rogers Cable dropped the channel on May 15, 2025.
 The station was available to a greater extent in Canada such as in Fredericton until the advent of satellite-delivered American broadcast stations on Cancom in the early-1990s.

 Sale to Gray Television

 In April 2015, WAGM was sold to Gray Television for $10.25 million.
 The transaction closed on July 1, 2015, following FCC approval.
-WAGM is Gray's first television station in the Northeastern United States.
+WAGM was Gray's first television station in the Northeastern United States.

 In February 2017, Gray announced that it would purchase Bangor's WABI-TV from Diversified Communications with the transaction expected to close in the second quarter of 2017 pending FCC approval.
 The purchase would reunite WAGM with its former co-owned station, and in the press release from Gray announcing the purchase it was stated that the two stations would share newsgathering and other resources.